linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Securitized banking and the run on repo.md

 Subprime

-# ABSTRACT
+## Abstract

 The panic of 2007-2008 was a run on the sale and repurchase market (the repo market), which is a very large, short-term market that provides financing for a wide range of securitization activities and financial institutions.
 Repo transactions are collateralized, frequently with securitized bonds.
 We refer to the combination of securitization plus repo finance as "securitized banking" and argue that these activities were at the nexus of the crisis.
 We use a novel data set that includes credit spreads for hundreds of securitized bonds to trace the path of the crisis from subprime-housing related assets into markets that had no connection to housing.
 We find that changes in the LIB-OIS spread, a proxy for counterparty risk, were strongly correlated with changes in credit spreads and repo rates for securitized bonds.
 These changes implied higher uncertainty about bank solvency and lower values for repo collateral.
 Concerns about the liquidity of markets for the bonds used as collateral led to increases in repo haircuts, that is the amount of collateral required for any given transaction.
 With declining asset values and increasing haircuts, the US banking system was effectively insolvent for the first time since the Great Depression.

 © 2011 Elsevier B.V.
 All rights reserved.

-# 1. Introduction
+## Introduction

 The 2007-2008 financial crisis was a system wide bank run.
-What makes this bank run special is that it did not occur in the traditional-banking system, but instead took place in
+What makes this bank run special is that it did not occur in the traditional-banking system, but instead took place in the "securitized-banking" system.
+A traditional-banking run is driven by the withdrawal of deposits, a securitized-banking run is driven by the withdrawal of repurchase (repo) agreements.
+Hence, we describe the crisis as a run on repo.
+The purpose of this paper is to propose a mechanism for this new kind of bank run and to provide supporting evidence for this mechanism through analysis of two novel data sets.

 $^{\star}$  We thank Lei Xie for research assistance, Sara Dowling for editorial assistance, numerous anonymous traders and bankers for help with data, and seminar participants at the National Bureau of Economic Research Crisis Conference, New York Federal Reserve Bank, the Board of Governors of the Federal Reserve System, University of Texas, Massachusetts Institute of Technology, Harvard, London School of Economics and Political Science, the Allied Social Science Association Meetings, the European Central Bank, the International Monetary Fund, the National Association of Business Economists, the Brookings Institution, the Santa Fe Institute, Fidelity, State Street, Wellington Capital Management, and the Moody's/Stern Credit Conference for comments.
 Also, thanks to Charles Calomiris, Yingmei Cheng, Kent Daniel, Chi-fu Huang, Kevin James, Manfred Kremer, Greg Nini, Richard Rosen, and Jeremy Stein for comments and suggestions.
 We thank Krista Schwartz for sharing her data with us.
 Finally, thanks to all those who emailed comments and suggestions.